anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.2.1.4"></a>
 #### 3.2.1.4 Virtual Network
-This topic is currently covered in [Network](#3.5) section.
+This topic is covered in [Network](#3.5) section.

 <a name="3.2.1.5"></a>
 #### 3.2.1.5 Availability Zone
 An availability zone is a logical pool of physical resources (e.g. compute, block storage, and network).
 These logical pools segment the physical resources of a cloud based on factors chosen by the cloud operator.
 The cloud operator may create availability zones based on location (rack, datacenter), or indirect failure domain dependencies like power sources.
-Workloads can leverage availability zones to utilise multiple locations or avoid sharing failure domains for a workload, and thus increase its fault-tolerance.
+Workloads can leverage availability zones to utilise multiple locations or avoid sharing failure domains for a workload, and thus increase the workloads' fault-tolerance.

 As a logical group with operator-specified criteria, the only mandatory attribute for an Availability Zone is the name.